 Can Naturopathic Doctors prescribe medications?

 Starting in July 2015, Naturopathic Doctors who have passed the Ontario Prescribing and Therapeutics Exam are authorized to therapeutically prescribe bio-identical hormones and some thyroid medications.
 I have passed this exam and am authorized to prescribe pharmaceuticals from this list as well as higher doses of certain natural substances that are not permitted by NDs that have not completed this exam.

 What are your fees?

-Please click here to see the fee schedule.
+Please click here to see the fee schedules.